dopiyo85/Week_one_assignment/README.md

 #### {This project is about the biography of Diana}, {Version Date: 9th Sept 2022}
 #### By **{Diana Opiyo}**
 ## Description
 {This is a project about the biography of Diana, the purpose and usage of the project is state more information on Diana's hobbies, interests and skills.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.}
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions